Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 Genealogy: lots M-2207 and C-1144 linked to finished lot

-How to decide: do you need a dedicated MES?
+Deciding whether you need a dedicated MES

 Regulatory or customer requirements demand electronic batch records with lot-level genealogy that ERP does not support.